sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 Do also be conscious of how feedback will be read.
 We have many first time contributors who may not be as familiar with language (either programming language or English language!) so do try to avoid technical terms, colloquialism...etc.
-Though we are aware of [commonly used acronyms and terms in the Git world](#glossary-of-terms) like LGTM (“Looks Good To Me”).
+Though we are aware of some very commonly used acronyms and terms (which we've included in our :ref:`glossary_of_git_terms`) like LGTM ("Looks Good To Me").

 Do be mindful as well that pull request authors have voluntarily spent time on this and we wish to encourage that and foster an inclusive environment.
-Offensive language is forbidden by our [code of conduct](https://github.com/sqlfluff/sqlfluff/blob/main/CODE_OF_CONDUCT.md).
+Offensive language is forbidden by our `Code of Conduct`_.

 Do remember that a code review is also about reviewing the authors changes, and not about showing off your own knowledge!
 Try not to get side-tracked